 Restore is not a crisis intervention service.
 If you are in a mental health crisis your Adult Mental Health Team should be your first contact.
-If not registered with them contact your GP or the new 24/7 mental health helplines in Oxfordshire and Buckinghamshire.
-The number for adults is 01865 904997.
-For children and young people the number is 01865 904998.
+If not registered with them contact your GP or NHS 111 – with local mental health advisors from Oxford Health NHS Foundation Trust staffing a dedicated team of experts on hand to support people with their mental health.

 If you are feeling particularly low or anxious, you can call the Samaritans for free at 116 123, and they will listen to you and support you.

 All physical concerns related to COVID-19 or other issues should be immediately directed to NHS 111.

 This includes our Individual Employment Support in secondary services run in partnership with Oxford Health, remains a largely phone and on-line offer.

 Our Opportunities in Reach volunteer work to in-patient mental health wards has been suspended following government guidelines, as soon as it is safe to do so we will resume activities.